- Our District

 6. Advocating for students.

-• Consistent with the Board’s vision;
+• Are consistent with the Board’s vision;

 • Create a shared understanding by clearly defining expectations, roles and responsibilities;